If there is a build up of wax in your ear(s) please read the following self-help guide as you may not need an appointment.

 - Pull the outer ear gently backwards and upwards to straighten the ear canal

 - Put 2-3 drops of olive oil into the affected ear(s) and gently massage just in front of the ear

 - Stay laying on your side to allow the wax to soak in for around 10 mins

 - Afterwards, wipe away any excess oil but do not plug your ear with cotton wool as this simply absorbs the oil

 Your hearing problem may initially worsen after first starting to use the olive oil drops; this is why we advise you to concentrate on treating one ear at a time if both ears are blocked with wax.

 In most cases, after 14 days, the wax will have softened sufficiently to encourage the wax to come out without further intervention.
 However, if you feel your hearing is still impaired, please make an appointment with the practice nurse for further advice and management.

-Alternatively, there are now over-the-counter kits available from pharmacies.
+Alternatively there are now available kits over-the-counter from pharmacies.
 These contain a wax softener which you use for 3-4 days and a small bulb syringe to enable you to remove the wax from your ear canals yourself.
 One such kit is called Otex Express Combi Pack .
-We do not advise you use this type of preparation to soften wax before having your ears syringed as longer term use can cause irritation and soreness to your ears.
+We do not advise you to use this type of preparation to soften wax before having your ears syringed as longer term use can cause irritation and soreness to your ears.